Travelling with your cat + Four Canadian adventure cats to follow!

 *Before travelling make sure you’re up to date with government travel regulations and protocols to ensure a fun trip for everyone.

 If these photos make you feel inspired, read on for our safety tips for travelling with cats at the end of our blog!

 Canadian adventure cats

-- Cypress is a beautiful cat who adventures around Canada.
-If you enjoy camping and wonder how Cypress enjoys camping, this page is for you.
+- Olaf is a part-time model and full-time adventure cat, trekking his way around Canada.
+If you enjoy gorgeous lake views and cute cats, this page is for you.

 - Siblings Reese and Oreo, from Calgary, love to be outside and explore.
 Follow their page to see where they adventure to next.